jIconFont/jiconfont-swing/README.md

 # jIconFont - Swing

 #LICENSE
-jIconFont is released under the MIT license.
+jIconFont is distributed under the terms of the [MIT license](http://opensource.org/licenses/mit-license.html).
 See LICENSE file for details.